vincetreur/Postman/README.md

 #Version

+Version 1.0.0
-1.0.0 - Initial release
+- Initial release

+Version 1.0.1
-1.0.1 - Fixed issue when used in combination with Dagger
+- Fixed issue when used in combination with Dagger

+Version 1.1.0
-1.1.0 - Postman produces less output
+- Postman produces less output
-        Removed the need to import the annotations package
+- Removed the need to import the annotations package
+- Improved type checking for lists and maps, warnings are also logged in generated class

 #License